-Other games and types of game that are not included but which I definitely intend to include in the future follow:
+Other games and types of game that I intend to include in the future follow:

 The top level categories for this site are broken down into 3 types - Board, Table and Outdoor games.
 Hopefully, the definitions of these are fairly obvious.
 Then, because of the importance of the subject, there is a fourth section on Pub Games.
 Of course, the Pub Games section naturally and deliberately overlaps with the other 3 sections.